Fenstanton: Population

 All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

 In 2011, the parish covered an area of 2553 acre and so the population density for Fenstanton in 2011 was 812.7 persons per square mile (313.8 per square kilometre).

 Culture and community

-The village supports two public houses: The Crown and Pipes and the Duchess.
-In 1851 there were eight recorded pubs: The Bell, the Crown, the George, the King William IV, the Rose & Crown, the Royal Oak, the White Horse, Woolpack and the Duchess.
+The village supports two public houses: The Pipes and the Duchess.
+In 1851 eight pubs were recorded: The Bell, the Crown, the George, the King William IV, the Rose & Crown, the Royal Oak, the White Horse, the Woolpack and the Duchess.

-There is a post office, as well as a primary school with an attached pre-school, shared with neighbouring Hilton.
+There is a post office as well as a primary school with an attached pre-school, shared with neighbouring Hilton.